hitbtc-com/hitbtc-api/README.md

 The API uses `ExecutionReport` as an object that represents change of order status.

-The following fields are used in this object:
+The following fields are used in `ExecutionReport` object:

 | Field	| Required | Type | Description |
 | --- | --- | --- | --- |